nation3/agreements-app/docs/V1/JurorsUI.md

 Must provide:

-- A set of buttons to insert and edit the agreement positions
+- A set of buttons to insert and edit the agreement positions.
 - An indicator of the validity of the settlement.

 From this view, the user must be able to: